More Details About the New Mexico Notary Process

 Is training or an exam required to become a Notary?

-Applicants for a Notary commission are required to take a course and pass an exam administered either by the Secretary of State or an approved third-party provider.
-The National Notary Assoication provides a state approved training course and exam.
-You must score 80% or higher to pass the exam.
+Applicants for a Notary commission are required to take a course and pass an exam with a score of 80% or higher.
+The National Notary Association provides the state approved training course and exam.

 What kind of supplies will I need?